-Debt service due on September 1 is shown as paid in the previous fiscal year ending August 31 as cash flow from the previous fiscal year is used to make September 1 debt service payments.
-The Notes were redeemed with the proceeds of the TIFIA Loan and funds on hand.
-Interest on Series 2011D and 2011E Bonds is fully capitalized through July 31, 2015.
-The Authority is pre-paying interest on Series 2011D Bonds coming due from September 1, 2015 to September 1, 2018.
+1Debt service due on September 1 is shown as paid in the previous fiscal year ending August 31 as cash flow from the previous fiscal year is used to make September 1 debt service payments.
+2The Notes were redeemed with the proceeds of the TIFIA Loan and funds on hand.

-SPECIAL PROJECTS SYSTEM (An Enterprise Fund of the North Texas Tollway Authority) Schedule of Estimated Toll Revenues, Expenses, Other Income and Estimated Debt Service Coverage Ratio's For the years 2016-2047 (Unaudited)
+SPECIAL PROJECTS SYSTEM (An Enterprise Fund of the North Texas Tollway Authority) Schedule of Estimated Toll Revenues, Expenses, Other Income and Estimated Debt Service Coverage Ratios For the years 2017-2047 (Unaudited)